Mental Health Support

 Comprehensive assessments that bring together history, observation, and insight to support next steps.

-Therapy, learning and resources that meet you where you are.
+Therapy, consultation, and resources that meet you where you are.

 I take a curious, compassionate, and research-based approach to understand your needs and goals.
 Whether we’re working together one-on-one, connecting through a workshop, or you’re engaging with one of my courses or articles — everything I offer is designed to help you better understand yourself, your patterns, and the dynamics that show up in your life.